International Calling

 Q: How do I get a virtual number for Kenya?

-A: You can purchase a virtual number for Kenya through services like Telfon.
-Sign up, choose Kenya as the country, select a number, and you can then receive calls to that number while in the Netherlands.
+A: Purchase a virtual number for Kenya through services like Telfon.
+Sign up, choose Kenya, select a number.
+You can then receive calls to that number while in the Netherlands.

 Q: Is calling Kenya from the Netherlands expensive?

-A: Traditional phone calls from the Netherlands to Kenya can be very expensive, often costing €0.20 to over €1.00 per minute.
+A: Traditional phone calls can be very expensive, often €0.20 to over €1.00 per minute.
 VoIP services like Telfon drastically reduce these costs, making it more affordable.

 Q: Can I send SMS messages to Kenya using Telfon?

 A: Yes, Telfon supports sending and receiving SMS messages to and from Kenya.
-It also offers features like bulk SMS and broadcast messages, which are especially useful for businesses.
+It also offers bulk SMS and broadcast messages for businesses.

 Q: What time difference should I consider?

-A: Kenya is 1-2 hours ahead of the Netherlands, depending on daylight saving time.
+A: Kenya is 1-2 hours ahead of the Netherlands.
 During summer (Dutch CEST), Kenya is 1 hour ahead.
 During winter (Dutch CET), Kenya is 2 hours ahead.
-Always check the current local time before calling.
+Always check the current local time.

 Q: Is Telfon suitable for businesses making frequent calls to Kenya?

 A: Absolutely.
-Telfon offers robust B2B features like user analytics, budget assignment, call recording, and WhatsApp integration.
-It is an ideal cloud phone system for businesses with international communication needs.
+Telfon offers robust B2B features.
+These include user analytics, budget assignment, call recording, and WhatsApp integration.
+It is an ideal cloud phone system for businesses.

 Q: What is the Kenyan dialing code from Netherlands?